pacificprince/GetDataCourseProject/README.md

 1 DOWNLOAD AND UNZIP DATA: Downloads and unzips raw data
 2 MERGE TRAINING AND TEST DATA SETS: The raw data is divided into training and test data sets.
 These are merged.
 3 ASSIGN ACTIVITY LABELS: Labels are assigned to each activity
-4 APPROPRIATELY LABEL DATA:Labels are assigned to measured parameters
+4 APPROPRIATELY LABEL DATA:Labels are assigned to each measured/processed feature
 5 EXTRACT ONLY MEAN AND STD MEASUREMENTS: Mean and standard deviation calculations of measurements are extracted
 6 CREATE TIDY DATA SET: A data set with the average of each variable for each activity and each subject is created  .